 I’m an Assistant Professor of Technical and Professional Communication at East Carolina University after two years as an assistant professor in the Professional Writing program at SUNY Cortland.
 I have my Ph.D. in Rhetoric and Writing from Michigan State University.
 Hailing from scenic Fallon, NV–seriously: if you click on that link you will understand so much about me–I received my BA in English (Writing Option) from University of Nevada-Reno, and both an MFA in Poetry and an MA in Composition Theory from California State University-Fresno.

 My research focuses on user experience (UX) design and the development of participatory cultures, both within organizations and online.
-My current research project is tentatively entitled “Assessing User Experiences for the North Carolina Coastal Atlas,” and stems from research into the how an online mapping and investigation system for studying the North Carolina coastline can be of use to city planners.
-The findings of my research have been published or are forthcoming in peer-reviewed journals such as Computers and Composition; Interdisciplinary Humanities; Rhetoric, Professional Communication, and Globalization; and Communication Design Quarterly Review, as well as conference proceedings for the Association for Computing Machinery’s Special Interest Group on the Design of Communication (SIGDOC).
+My current research project is tentatively entitled “Assessing User Experiences for the North Carolina Coastal Atlas,” and stems from research into how an online mapping and investigation system for studying the North Carolina coastline can be of use to city planners.
+The findings of my research have been published or are forthcoming in peer-reviewed journals such as Computers and Composition; Rhetoric, Professional Communication, and Globalization; Communication Design Quarterly; and Reflections; as well as conference proceedings for the Association for Computing Machinery’s Special Interest Group on Design of Communication (ACM SIGDOC).

-In my free time, I enjoy meditating, hiking, reading, gaming, the martial arts, ruminating on the cancellation of Terminator: the Sarah Connor Chronicles and Firefly, and trying to inject democracy into the spaces and places I find myself in.
+In my free time, I enjoy meditating, hiking, reading, gaming, the martial arts, ruminating on the cancellation of Firefly, and trying to inject democracy into the spaces and places I find myself in.
 I have also recently become somewhat interested in photography, but haven’t even bought a decent camera yet or learned much about it.